CIR challenges race-exclusive program

-And in an internal NYC Department of Education Memorandum (CLICK to Read) obtained by CIR, the Local Instructional Superintendent emphasizes that applications to SHSI are to be given “only to your eligible students.”
-An “eligible” student is defined in the memo to include American Indians, Alaska Natives, blacks, Hispanics, and Pacific Islanders.
+And in an internal NYC Department of Education Memorandum (CLICK to Read) obtained by CIR, the Local Instructional Superintendent emphasized that applications to SHSI were to be given “only to your eligible students.”
+An “eligible” student was defined in the memo to include American Indians, Alaska Natives, blacks, Hispanics, and Pacific Islanders.

 Low-income whites and Asians

-Ng spent over a thousand dollars for a private test preparation course for his daughter after she was excluded from SHSI based on her race – a route taken by other middle-income families whose children are racially barred from the program.
-Many parents whose children are excluded because of their race cannot afford private courses.
-In Ng’s own District 20, 77% of students are eligible for free or reduced-priced school lunches under Title I because of low family income.
-(District 20 is 65% white or Asian.)
+Ng spent over a thousand dollars for a private test preparation course for his daughter after she was excluded from SHSI based on her race – a route taken by other middle-income families whose children were racially barred from the program.
+Many parents whose children were excluded because of their race could not afford private courses.
+In Ng’s own District 20, 77% of students were eligible for free or reduced-priced school lunches under Title I because of low family income.
+(District 20 was 65% white or Asian.)

 Parents Against Discrimination

 Stanley Ng was born in New York City’s Chinatown and works as a computer programmer.
-Together with Ng, CIR is representing two other Chinese American parents in Brooklyn, Margaret Ching and Dennis Chen, both of whom have children who were prevented from participating in the examination prep course because of their race.
-In addition, CIR is representing a parents’ organization called Parents Against Discrimination, which Mr. Ng formed, consisting of parents of white and Asian children who hope to participate in the preparatory course once it is opened to students regardless of race.
+Together with Ng, CIR represented two other Chinese American parents in Brooklyn, Margaret Ching and Dennis Chen, both of whom have children who were prevented from participating in the examination prep course because of their race.
+In addition, CIR represented a parents’ organization called Parents Against Discrimination, which Mr. Ng formed, consisting of parents of white and Asian children who hope to participate in the preparatory course once it was opened to students regardless of race.